kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-5-javascripts-browserify.markdown

 ---
 layout: post
 language: "en"
-title: "Introduction to Gulp.js (5) – JavaScript"
+title: "Introduction to Gulp.js 5: Bundling JavaScript with Browserify"
 author: "Stefan Imhoff"
 excerpt: ""
 categories:
+- Code
 tags:
+- gulp
+- tutorial
+- automation
+- javascript
+- browserify
+- commonjs
 ---

+This is the fifth part of my series *Introduction to Gulp.js*.
+Today I will show how to use Browserify to bundle your JavaScript and use CommonJS modules to run node modules in the Browser.

+[IMAGE]

 {% include articles/gulp-toc.html %}

-## JavaScript
+## Browserify
-My scripts are a little more complex, because I use [Browserify](http://browserify.org/) to bundle my JavaScript.
+This task is a little more complex, because I use [Browserify](http://browserify.org/) to bundle my JavaScript.
 If this is too complex for your needs you may just use [gulp-concat](https://www.npmjs.org/package/gulp-concat) to concatenate all your JavaScript files into one file.

 Browserify is an awesome tool, which allows you to use node modules in your browser.
 Over 70% of the node modules will run right away!
 And it will bundle up all of your dependencies.
 If you want to find out more about writing CommonJS modules for Browserify have a look into the documentation.

 This task I saw in the [gulp-starter](https://github.com/greypants/gulp-starter).
 It’s quite long but clever.
 It allows to create multiple files with Browserify.
 I create two files.
-One file loaded in the head of my website containing Modernizr and one file with the rest of my JavaScript at the bottom.
+One file is loaded in the head of my website containing [Modernizr](http://modernizr.com/) and one file with the rest of my JavaScript at the bottom.

+## Creating JavaScript files with Browserify
 Install the node modules needed for this task:

 {% highlight sh %}